 In fact, in many of these crops (e.g. vegetables or turfgrass) the profitability of the crop is largely or exclusively quality-dependent.
 This can make data difficult to compare as measures of quality are not only more difficult to quantify but also vary widely between crops, varieties, seasons, and markets.
 While it may eventually be feasible to assess the effectiveness of NUE tools in other crops those assessments are not yet a focus of the NutrientStar Program.

 Currently the NutrientStar Science Review Panel seeks data from field trials conducted in the continental United States and Canada.
-While it is certainly true that many of the tools being assessed as part of this program are being both used and tested in other countries, the comparability of those assessments to agriculture conducted in a US context is unknown.
+While it is true that many of the tools being assessed as part of this program are being used and tested in other countries, the comparability of those assessments to agriculture conducted in a US context is unknown.

 The primary hurdles to using data from field trials conducted outside of the continental United States and Canada are environmental variability and diversity in agricultural practices.